 People confuse the phrases writ large and at large.
-Here is the skinny on the difference:
+Here is the difference:

 At large usually means in general.